 Program 5 defines a new type blackout, which a special case (as indicated by the inheritance) of str and binds it with a widget.
-Following the convention in the frontend world, Funix identifies a widget by its module specifier in npm, the de facto package manager in the
+Following the convention in the frontend world, Funix identifies a widget by its module specifier in npm, the de facto package manager in the frontend world.
+In Program 5, the widget is identified as @mui/material/TextField.
+Properties of the widget supported by its library for configuration can be modified in the new funix type decorator as well.
+As mentioned earlier, this allows a Pythonista to tap into a React component without frontend development knowledge.

 '''

-from funix import new_funix_type
+from funix import new funix type

 @new_funix_type(

 widget = {

 "widget": "@mui/material/TextField",

 "props": {

 "type": "password",

 "placeholder": "Enter a secret here."

-}

-}

 }

 class blackout(str):

 def print(self):

 return self + " is the message."

 def hoho(x: blackout = "Funix Rocks!") -> str:

 return x.print()

 '''